-Flam is a village located in Flamsdalen, at the inner end of Aurlandsfjorden, a branch of Sognefjorden.
-Flam is in the municipality of Aurland (Sogn og Fjordane county, Norway).
-In 2014 its inhabitants were only 350.
+Flam is a small port village (population under 500) located in Flamsdalen, at the inner end of Aurlandsfjorden, a branch of Sognefjorden.
+It is situated in Aurland municipality, Sogn og Fjordane county, Norway.

 Highlights: Scenic Railway, Tvinne Waterfall, Voss

 Large cruise ships to Flam dock on a wharf in the harbor area.
 The wharf is located at short walking distance from the port.
 Before the year 2000 (when the "cruise pier" was inaugurated), cruise vessels used to stay anchored on the fjord without reaching the port.

 Occasionally, passengers are transported to the railway station via the ship's tender boats.

 The Flam Line (Flamsbana) is a scenic railroad between Flam and Myrdal.
 The line is a branch of the Bergen Line (Bergensbanen), runs through the Flamsdalen valley and connects the mainline with Sognefjord.